 [ archive // why hours.gg ]

 Hours.gg exists because gaming hardware discovery collapsed into sponsorships, generic reviews, and opinion without context.
-The platform rebuilds trust through verified Steam hours and visible evidence boundaries for every game and category.
+The platform rebuilds trust through real player playtime, verified Steam evidence, and visible boundaries for every game and category.

 products indexed